Wu Han (historian): Later years

+In 1956, Wu Han and Yuan Zhen adopted Wu Xiaoyan.
+In 1958, the two adopted Wu Zhang.

 Several years before the controversy and political dispute raised by Hai Rui Dismissed from Office, Wu Han, Deng Tuo, and Liao Mosha wrote a series of articles called The Village of the Three Families which satirized the political experiments of the Great Leap Forward.

 Yang Jisheng wrote in his history of the Cultural Revolution:

 As a leading Ming historian within the party, Wu Han used Marxism to interpret history and used history as a politically charged allusion to the present.
 Prior to the establishment of the PRC, Wu Han's works had castigated the founding Ming emperor, Zhu Yuanzhang, as a stand-in for Chiang Kai-shek, but after the PRC was established, Wu's book Zhu Yuanzhang served as a paean of praise to Mao Zedong.
 This double standard is typical of intellectuals who rise to fame under a totalitarian government.

 Yang writes that Mao had encouraged Wu Han to write the essay "Hai Rui Scolds the Emperor," published under Wu's pen name in the People's Daily in June 1959, which was based on events in the life of a Ming dynasty official.
 Wu subsequently turned the essay, after multiple revisions, into the Beijing opera Hai Rui Dismissed from Office, which was performed in 1961 to great acclaim.
 Subsequently, "...the hypervigilant Jiang Qing and Kang Sheng decided [it] was ... 'related to the Lushan Conference and ... implicitly endorsed 'assigning output quotas to households' and the ongoing verdict-reversal wind.
 Mao took their views seriously and instructed Jiang Qing to find a hit man to denounce the play."